 - Melt butter in a large skillet over medium heat.
 Add the onions and cook, stirring for about 5 minutes until they begin to soften.
 Add celery and cook another 5 minutes.
 Add roasted red pepper, salt, pepper, and sage.
 Cook for one more minute.

 - Add cornbread and veggie mixture to a large mixing bowl.
-Gently toss to combine.2 tablespoons butter, ¾ cup yellow onion, 1 cup celery, 2 tablespoons roasted red pepper, 1 ½ teaspoon salt, ½ teaspoon freshly ground black pepper, ¾ teaspoon dry rubbed sage
+Gently toss to combine.2 Tablespoons butter, ¾ cup yellow onion, 1 cup celery, 2 Tablespoons roasted red pepper, 1 ½ teaspoon salt, ½ teaspoon freshly ground black pepper, ¾ teaspoon dry rubbed sage

 - In a separate bowl, whisk together the egg, cream, and stock, and distribute over the bowl.
 Drizzle over cornbread mixture together until thoroughly coated.1 large egg, ¼ cup heavy cream, 1 cup chicken stock